 Japan’s crypto exchanges make for a competitive market

 The rules are not only strict for traders and investors, however, but for the exchanges as well.
 Acquiring licenses to operate digital currency trading platform is not easy in Japan, and Japan’s regulator has only allowed 19 exchanges in the entire country.

 Even so, the very fact that an exchange owned by Yahoo Japan is not live and offering users to buy cryptocurrencies will likely have a significant impact on the crypto market.
 Yahoo, as well as Yahoo Japan, are massive, well-known, respected companies.
 Their involvement with digital coins is bound to bring additional attention to crypto, and many view it as an important step on the road to reaching the mainstream.

 Yahoo Japan made sure that everyone will know about their new crypto venture through various ads, offering pre-registration accounts.
 While the new exchange emerges in quite a developed crypto market, with the likes of Bitflyer being one of its main competitors, Taotao seems optimistic regarding the future.

-Bitflyer itself serves as proof of just how popular crypto trading is in Japan, with the exchange processing around 7,315 BTC ($58 million) yesterday, June 10th.
+Bitflyer itself serves as proof of just how popular cryptocurrency exchanges are in Japan, with the exchange processing around 7,315 BTC ($58 million) yesterday, June 10th.

 Apart from competing with Bitflyer, Taotao will also face competition from other new exchanges, such as the Fisco Cryptocurrency Exchange, Huobi Japan, Dexurret, as well as Rakuten.+